Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 }
 ```

 No struct-by-struct serialization.
 No encoding pass.
 The byte representation is the Rust representation.
 The WGSL struct is hand-authored to match.
-Test 3 verifies every offset.
 The 64-byte column alignment in the page layout guarantees that a `write_buffer` spanning rows N through M writes a contiguous range of GPU memory with no holes.
 The column start in the GPU buffer is `column_index * element_stride * region_base` bytes.
 The Rust column is a flat slice.
 The two are the same layout by construction.

-## 4.3 How Vulkan, Metal, DX12, and WebGPU each see the same data
+### 4.3 How Vulkan, Metal, DX12, and WebGPU each see the same data

 Every SceneDB GPU buffer uses storage usage flags.